Often times, the side dish makes the meal. This is one of our favorites and…

 Last year I discovered the carnival and spaghetti squashes.
 This time round, I was drawn to the sweet potato squash.
 I really enjoyed this squash as it has a very moist and sweet flesh with a fine texture.
 It is by far, the sweetest squash I have ever tasted.
 My other choice was the buttercup squash.
 This is a squat, green squash resembling an upside-down acorn.
 It has a dark green rind with silver-grey striations.
 The flesh is a deep yellow-orange color and is sweet, dense, and creamy.

-Instead of roasting this squash, I decided to use it in a rice dish, normally cooked with pumpkin and dried shrimps in Malaysia.
+Instead of roasting this squash, I decided to use it to make this Spiced Rice and Squash dish, normally cooked with pumpkin and dried shrimps in Malaysia.
 To spice it up a little, I added some cumin seeds, garam masala, and coconut milk.
 I served this with fried eggplants and roasted pork but it can definitely stand on its own.
 Do give it a try.

 - 2 cloves garlic